Camborne railway station: History

-The Hayle Railway opened on 23 December 1837.
-It was designed to move goods to and from local mines and the harbours at Hayle and Portreath but a passenger service started on 26 May 1843.
-The West Cornwall Railway took over the Hayle company on 3 November 1846.
-It extended the line westwards to Penzance railway station and opened a new, more convenient, Redruth railway station on 11 March 1852.
-Later that year the line was continued eastwards to a temporary station at Truro Highertown, and was completed to a station at Newham Wharf in 1855.
+The Hayle Railway opened on 23 December 1837, which was designed to move goods to and from local mines and the harbours at Hayle and Portreath.
+The station itself was opened in 1843 by the West Cornwall Railway with passenger services starting on 26 May of that year.
+The West Cornwall Railway took over the Hayle company on 3 November 1846; it extended the line westwards to and opened a new and more convenient on 11 March 1852.

+Later that year, the line was continued eastwards to a temporary station at Truro Highertown and was completed to a station at Newham Wharf in 1855.

-The station buildings have been replaced by some in the style used by the Great Western Railway circa 1900.
-The railway was originally just a single track with a passing loop in the station.
-In 1895 a second line was laid to the east, and in 1900 to the west.
+The station buildings were replaced by some in the style used by the Great Western Railway in circa 1900.
+The railway was originally just a single track, with a passing loop in the station.
+In 1895, a second line was laid to the east and, in 1900, to the west.
 Goods sidings were originally laid on both sides of the station, with a goods shed behind the westbound platform.
-The sidings on the north side of the station were removed in 1937 which allowed the eastbound platform to be lengthened.
+The sidings on the north side of the station were removed in 1937, which allowed the eastbound platform to be lengthened.
 The sidings on the south side, along with the goods shed, were taken out of use in 1965 and this platform was also extended in 1980.